Compouncing a Good Thing

 March 22, 2008

-A month prior to this solo hike, Rob Y and I took in a bunch of the other Southington regional Tunxis Trails which resulted in a write-up called, Some nICE Surprises.
-After finishing the writing, I realized that the coolest part of our hike that day wasn’t included – the southen end of the Compounce Ridge Trail.
+A month prior to this solo hike, my friend Rob and I took in a bunch of the other Southington regional Tunxis Trails which resulted in a write-up called, Some nICE Surprises.
+After finishing the writing, I realized that the coolest part of our hike that day wasn’t included – the southern end of the Compounce Ridge Trail.
 And, ironically, it was that part of that trail that contained the “nICEst surprises” – go figure.

 Rest assured, it will all make sense after you read this report.
 Maybe.